contagon/handbook/handbook/6-stake-leadership.md

 ### 6.2.2 Leading God’s Work of Salvation and Exaltation in the Stake

-The stake president leads God’s work of salvation and exaltation in the stake (see [1](1-work-of-salvation-and-exaltation.md)).
+The stake president leads God’s work of salvation and exaltation in the stake (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 He instructs and encourages stake and ward leaders and members in this work.
 His counselors and other leaders assist him.

 He helps members live the gospel and increase their spiritual strength.
 He teaches them to pray and study the scriptures.
 He also teaches them about the covenants they will make as they receive the ordinances of salvation and exaltation.
 He encourages them to honor their covenants.